PCsuggest

 windows 10 get network adapter bindings

-After recognising the your desired networking adapter interface and IP binding, use the Disable-NetAdapterBinding command to disable particular type of binding, either IPv4 or IPv6, is this case we will only disable ipv6 on windows 10.
+After recognizing the desired networking adapter interface and IP binding, use the Disable-NetAdapterBinding command to disable the particular type of binding, either IPv4 or IPv6, is this case we will only disable ipv6 on Windows 10.

-As an example I want to deactivate IPv6 on the Wi-Fi 2 interface.
-For that, I've to use the the PowerShell command listed below.
+As an example, I want to deactivate IPv6 on the Wi-Fi 2 interface.
+For that, I've to use the PowerShell command listed below.

 Disable-NetAdapterBinding -name 'Wi-Fi 2' -ComponentID ms_tcpip6 -PassThru